Mahadevi

-in Shakta texts, having five primary forms—Parvati, Lakshmi, Sarasvati, Gayatri and Radha—collectively referred to as Panchaprakriti.
-Besides these, Goddess Tripura Sundari, a form of Devi, is often identified with the supreme goddess Mahadevi in Shaktism.
-Author Helen T. Boursier says: "In Hindu philosophy, both Lakshmi (primary goddess in Vaishnavism) and Parvati (primary goddess of Shaivism) are identified as manifestations of this great goddess—Mahadevi—and the Shakti or divine power".

-Epithets
+Epithets and attributes

-Mahadevi is known by many names.
-She is commonly known as Mulaprakrti ('she who is primordial matter') and Mahamaya ('she who is beyond maya').
+Mahadevi is known by many names in Hindu texts.
+These include Mulaprakrti ('she who is primordial matter') and Mahamaya ('she who is beyond maya').

 The Devi Bhagavata Purana and Lalita Sahasranama describe Mahadevi's numerous epithets.
 These names include her divine and destructive characteristics.
 In the Devi Bhagavata Purana she is described as 'the mother of all', 'the life force in all beings', and 'she who is supreme knowledge'.
 The Lalita Sahasranama also describes her as Visvadhika ('she who transcends the universe'), Sarvaga ('she who is omnipresent'), Vishvadharini ('she who supports the universe'), Raksasaghni ('she who slays demons'), Bhairavi ('the terrible one'), and Samharini ('she who destroys').
 Mahadevi's destructive features are further described in a hymn called the Aryastava, calling her Kalaratri ('night of death') and Nistha ('she who is death').

-Attributes

-Mahamaya

 In the first episode of the Devi Mahatmya, Mahadevi is referred as Mahamaya, meaning the one who controls maya.